-Several years ago I attempted to install ERPNext on bare metal FreeBSD using the ERPNext Easy Install script, but found too many dependencies on Linux’isms and eventually switched the project server to CentOS.
-This time I used the virtual machine image provided by erpnext.org.
-I first considered hosting the vm using bhyve, the BSD hypervisor, but bhyve does not directly support an OVF disk image and it became more convenient to use VirtualBox (reportedly it is possible to convert an OVF image to a raw image using qeum-image, which can then be used by bhyve).
+I once attempted to install ERPNext on bare metal FreeBSD using the ERPNext Easy Install script, but found too many dependencies on Linux to resolve and eventually switched to CentOS where the Easy Install script worked as promised.
+This time I used the pre-built VirtualBox virvm provided by the project.
+I considered using bhyve (the BSD hypervisor) for hosting but found bhyve does not support VirtualBox’s OVF disk image (I later learned it is possible to convert the OVF to the raw format required by bhyve using qeum-image).

 % fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/amd64/

 Next I installed the ports collection to compile the virtualbox-ose-kmod port from source.

 Finally I compiled and installed the virtualbox-ose-kmod port.
 Make first refused to install the module because it was already installed.
 I followed the instructions in the error output and deinstalled the old port then installed the newly compiled one.

 % cd /usr/ports/emulators/virtualbox-ose-kmod % sudo make install % sudo make deinstall % sudo make reinstall